List of awards and nominations received by Wesley Clark

 The following is a list of awards and honors awarded to Wesley Clark.
 These include awards and decorations of the United States Army, civilian awards, international honors, and knighthoods.

 Awards and honors

 U.S. Military decorations

 Each "Oak Leaf Cluster" or "Service Star" denotes an additional bestowal of the same award or in the case of some campaign medals, one campaign star is awarded.

 Civilian awards

 Knighthoods

 The United States Constitution prohibits government officials from accepting titles of nobility from foreign governments without Congressional approval, but no such prohibition exists on private citizens.
-However, the Foreign Gifts and Decorations Act gave such approval in certain circumstances, subject to the approval of "the employing agency."
-The following are inductions into orders that are categorized as orders of knighthood or chivalry, or orders in which knight is the lowest rank:
+However, the Foreign Gifts and Decorations Act gave such approval in certain circumstances, subject to the approval of "the employing agency".
+The following are Clark's inductions into orders that are categorized as orders of knighthood or chivalry, or orders in which knight is the lowest rank: